reza-armuei/METplus/docs/Contributors_Guide/documentation.rst

 Chapter and section headers are created by underlining the section title with one of the below punctuation characters.
-This must be EXACTLY as long as the text line or there will be a Github error message:
+This must be EXACTLY as long as the text line or there will be a Github error message.
+`Sphinx documentation on chapters and sections <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html#sections>`_

 Here is an example of a chapter title::